The vocation to marriage: total self-giving and holiness in daily life

 -

-Sanctification of the spouses, according to the teaching of the Second Vatican Council:
+Sanctification of the spouses, as taught by the Second Vatican Council:

-“The Lord has been pleased to heal this love, to perfect it and to raise it with the special gift of grace and charity” (GS 48).
+“The Lord has deigned to heal this love, to perfect it and elevate it with the special gift of grace and charity” (GS 48).

-The “yes” of marriage means mutual, total and disinterested self-giving, in a union expressed in respect, welcome and mutual help.
-Marriage excludes selfishness, for each spouse ceases to be the exclusive owner of himself or herself and comes to belong to the other as much as to oneself.
-Personal identity is transformed by the relationship with the other, binding them “until death do them part”.
-This union of spouses is the most intimate that exists on earth, and is manifested in the reality of being “one flesh”.
+The “yes” of marriage means mutual, total, and selfless self-giving, in a union expressed in respect, welcome, and mutual help.
+Marriage excludes selfishness, since each spouse ceases to be the sole owner of themselves and comes to belong to the other as much as to themselves.
+Personal identity is transformed by the relationship with the other, binding them “until death do you part.”
+This union of the spouses is the most intimate that exists on earth, and is manifested in the reality of being “one flesh.”

-A vocation in the fullest sense of the word
+A vocation in every sense of the word

-Marriage is entirely a vocation.
-Once the bond is created, it no longer depends on individual will, but on nature and on God, who has united them.
-The freedom of each spouse no longer refers to choosing to be husband or wife, but to living fully according to the truth of what they are: companions on the journey, collaborators in holiness and a living reflection of God’s love in the world.
+Marriage is wholly a vocation.
+Once the bond is born, it no longer depends on individual will, but on nature and on God, who has united them.
+The freedom of each spouse is no longer about choosing to be husband or wife, but about living fully in accord with the truth of what they are: companions on the way, collaborators in holiness, and a living reflection of God’s love in the world.

-Each marriage is a place of sanctification, a space where human love becomes a testimony of divine love, and every daily self-giving, every act of service and sacrifice, is another step in participating in Trinitarian life and in building the Kingdom of God on earth.
+Every marriage is a place of sanctification, a space where human love becomes a testimony of divine love, and each daily self-giving, each act of service and sacrifice, is one more step in participating in Trinitarian life and in building the Kingdom of God on earth.